aws-samples/aft-bootstrap-pipeline/README.md

 In recognition of the management account's critical role in AWS Control Tower, this solution adheres to AWS best practices.
 It aims to provide an efficient, secure, and compliant process for AFT deployment.

-The following resources will be deployed by this solution:
+The following resources can be deployed by this solution:

 - CodeBuild
 - CodeCommit
+- CodeConnection
 - CodePipeline
 - EventBridge
 - IAM